NH2Cl lewis dot structure, molecular geometry, polar or nonpolar, hybridization

 Four bonding electron between the atoms forms a double covalent bond.

-Now, as per NH2Cl lewis structure, the central atom nitrogen is attached with three single covalent bonds, and one single covalent bond means 2 bonding electrons.
+Now, as per the NH2Cl lewis structure, the central atom nitrogen is attached with three single covalent bonds, and one single covalent bond means 2 bonding electrons.

-Hence, total bonding electrons is (3 × 2) = 6 bonding electrons that make 3 bond pairs.
+Hence, the total bonding electrons is (3 × 2) = 6 bonding electrons that make 3 bond pairs.

 Properties of Chloramine

 - Its appearance varies from colorless to yellow liquid and has a very strong pungent odor.

 - It has a melting point of −66 °C and its boiling point is unknown because “it is too unstable to have its boiling point measured”.